TheoCorn/hsrv/readme.md

 # Getting up and running
 ## Building from source
 There is a dependency on `liburing`.
-So you might need to `sudo apt install liburing liburing-dev`.
+So you might need to `sudo apt install liburing liburing-dev` on debian based systems or `sudo dnf install liburing liburing-devel` on REHL based systems.
 Other than that just `make`.

 ## Setting up the enviroment